 A branded PowerPoint template is a versatile and powerful tool for any organization that gives presentations.

-With a branded template, you have all your branded basics baked directly into the design, making them one of the most effective ways for an organization to reduce the time it takes to create presentations and to ensure they are consistent.
+When you're using a branded PowerPoint template, you have all your basics baked directly into the design, making them one of the most effective ways for an organization to reduce the time it takes to create presentations and to ensure they are consistent.

 But just having one isn’t enough to ensure you’re getting the most from your branded PowerPoint template.
 So how do you make sure your team is using templates effectively?
 With our best tips and tricks!